Mallicko/FinHack-2025/README.md

   See where you stand on a national cost distribution graph.

 -  **Log In Page**
-  Allows user to register or login to access previously entered data and chat history.
+  Allows user to register or log in to access previously entered data and chat history.

 ##  Technologies Used